 Small Cap Value.
 We screen a universe of U.S.-listed companies ranked from the 1,001st to 3,000th largest, based on market capitalization, to build a portfolio generally consisting of 40 to 50 stocks.
 We launched this strategy in January 1996.
-As of March 31, 2011, the Small Cap Value strategy generated a one-year annualized gross return of 19.3%.
-This performance was driven primarily by our exposure to the financial services, producer durables, technology, and materials and processing sectors.
+As of June 30, 2011, the Small Cap Value strategy generated a one-year annualized gross return of 24.5%.
+The producer durables sector was the largest positive contributor to our relative performance, while the technology and financial services sectors also made a significant positive contribution.